Ralayax/Ralayax/README.md

-I'm a medical student, but mainly a nerd living in his cave.
+I'm a medical doctor, but also an IT nerd !